-Figure 3.4 Fixing shoulders position
+Figure 3.4 Fixing tabs and groove position

 Figure 3.5 shows the recommended spacing to assure proper airflow by natural convection, in the worst case - closed box done from a plastic (non-metallic) material with no ventilation openings.
 Whenever possible, ventilation openings shall be foreseen.
 Recommendations for their size and position are presented in par.3.1.2.